brookhong/Surfingkeys/README.md

         setProxy 192.168.1.100:8080
         setProxy 127.0.0.1:1080 SOCKS5

-* setProxyMode, to set proxy mode, there are three modes: direct, byhost, always
+* setProxyMode, to set proxy mode, there are five modes: direct, byhost, always, system and clear.

         direct      Chrome will connect to all sites directly. byhost      Chrome will only connect to sites added by `addProxySite` through proxy.